zou-group/zou-group.github.io/_posts/articles/2017-09-29-removing-noise-from-signal.md

 $${0, 0, 0, 1, 0}$$

 That way, he can know to simply take the majority vote, which produces: \\(0\\).
-Now, there are more complicated schemes as we'll see next, but for our purposes, the interesting thing to note is that our basic voting scheme works even if the noise is _more_than the signal.
+Now, there are more complicated schemes as we'll see next, but for our purposes, the interesting thing to note is that our basic voting scheme works even if the noise is _more_ than the signal.
 In other words, even if the probability that a digit is lost is more than 50%, this still works, because whereas noise is random, signal is consistent.
 So, overall, there will still be more \\(0\\)'s  than \\(1\\)'s.

 This brings us back to machine learning: why does having more dirty data help?
-Because the noise in the data is random (this isn't always the case; we'll relax this assumption in Point #3), having more data will cause the effects of noise to start canceling each other out, while the effect of the signal will start adding up.
+Because if the noise in the data is random (this isn't always the case; we'll relax this assumption in Point #3), having more data will cause the effects of noise to start canceling each other out, while the effect of the signal will start adding up.

 ## 2. Project Your Data Onto a Basis Where Your Signal is Structured

 Can you do better?
 Well it turns out that often times you can, especially if your signal has structure to it.
 This structure is often times not visible in the original basis that you received your data.
 But a simple transformation can reveal the structure.

-Perhaps the best-known example of this is the application of the **Fourier Transform** to audio signal.
+Perhaps the best-known example of this is the **application of the Fourier Transform to audio signal**.
 If you take a recording of someone speaking, it's going to have all sorts of noise in it because of background sounds.
 This may not be clear from the raw signal.
-But if break your signal [down by frequencies)](https://en.wikipedia.org/wiki/Fourier_transform), you'll see that most of the audio lies in a few frequencies.
+But if break your signal [down by frequencies)](https://en.wikipedia.org/wiki/Fourier_transform), you'll see that most of the audio signal lies in a few frequencies.
 The noise, because it's random, will still be spread out across all of the frequencies.
 This means that we can *filter* out our noise by retaining only the frequencies with lots of signal and removing all other frequencies.

 What's the connection with cleaning up data?
 For this part, it helps to have a  specific dataset in mind: so consider a dataset that consists of \\(m\\) users who have read \\(n\\) books and assigned each one a real-number rating (similar to the [Netflix Challenge](https://en.wikipedia.org/wiki/Netflix_Prize)).
 This dataset can be succinctly described by a matrix \\(A \in R^{m \times n}\\).
 Now, suppose this data matrix is heavily corrupted (i.e. by Gaussian noise or by missing entries).